cgsdfc/simplecc/README.md

 cmake -DCMAKE_BUILD_TYPE=Release -DCMAKE_INSTALL_PREFIX=$HOME ../src
 make && make install
 ```
-The executable ``simplecc`` is the only artifact got installed.
+The executable ``simplecc`` is the only artifact that got installed.
-If llvm libraries is installed, it will be detected and simplecc will gain the ability to emit LLVM IR and visualize
+If llvm libraries are installed, it will be detected and simplecc will gain the ability to emit LLVM IR and visualize
-various tree structures in the front-end.
+various tree structures in the front end.
 In other words, switches ``--emit-llvm``, ``--cst-graph`` and ``--ast-graph``
 will be available.

-## Documentation
-This project use ``doxygen`` to extract documents from source code.
-At the current moment, the html documents aren't
-hosted on the internet.
-To obtain a copy of it, you need to install ``doxygen`` and run it from the project root, where
-a ``Doxyfile`` resides.

 ## Optimization and Benchmark

 The compiler **does not** implement any heavy optimization itself.
 It just performs the basic constant folding and removal of
 unreachable code.
 However, with the powerful llvm infrastructure, you can perform meaningful optimizations.
 Reference commands:
 ```
 simplecc --emit-llvm <source> | opt - -S
 ```
-This will print to stderr the optimized LLVM bitcode in human readable form.
-Without the ``-S``, you get the machine readable form.
+This will print to stderr the optimized LLVM bitcode in human-readable form.
+Without the ``-S``, you get the machine form.
 After that, use ``clang`` to get a native executable:
 ```
 clang -x ir <bitcode> -o <output>